xwqian1123/mStrain/README.md

 ```
 NOTE:
 - Make sure that the dependencies are installed successfully.
-- The package picard can find in https://github.com/broadinstitute/picard.
+- The picard package can be found at https://github.com/broadinstitute/picard.
 - Some R packages that this project depends on have been packaged and placed in the packages directory.

 # Usage